 Day two, I repacked the bike from zero.
 Heavy things low.
 Things I needed during the ride on top.
 Sleeping gear in the tail bag because it was bulky but light.
 The same bike, same gear, totally different machine.

 This guide is what I wish someone had walked me through before that first trip.
-How to pack a motorcycle camping trip for two weeks of self-sufficient travel — the weight distribution, the bag-by-bag layout, and the small mistakes that turn a great trip into a slow-burning misery.
+How to pack a motorcycle camping trip for two weeks of self-sufficient travel.
+The weight distribution, the bag-by-bag layout, and the small mistakes that turn a great trip into a slow-burning misery.

 Calculate Your Packing Weight & Balance